brimdata/zed/zeek/README.md

 1462078
 ```

-Since we saw no errors from `zq`, that means the definitons in `types.json`
+Since we saw no errors from `zq`, that means the definitions in `types.json`
 fully described all named fields in all the log files.
 If there had been
 errors, `zq` would have stopped reading when the first error was encountered
 and would not have returned a `count()` result.
 The sections below describe